Tarun-Paravasthu/Point-Specific-Wave-Forecast/README.md

 This file downloads and merges data from NDBC and ERA5 sources for selected locations and timeframes to create our final dataset.
 The required packages are pandas, numpy, cdsapi, xarray, and matplotlib.
 NDBC data:
-download and clean NDBC data for selected stations and years ERA 5 Data
+download and clean NDBC data for selected stations and years ERA 5 Data:
-Download wave and meteorological data (e.g., swh, sst, mwp, ppld) from CDS using API Merge datasets into a unified, timestamped DataFrame Handle missing values and resample to uniform intervals Save to CSV for model input
+Download wave and meteorological data (e.g., swh, sst, mwp, ppld) from CDS using API Merge datasets into a unified, timestamped DataFrame:
+Handle missing values and resample to uniform intervals Save to CSV for model input